Q: Why Now?

 b) While the cost of PV panels are extremely low, the cost of battery storage does add costs and this is why the Kauai projects are so much more than a low cost project in Tucson.
 So, a pure solar project will be lower than a combined solar battery project.

 c) The KIUC projects are much larger and enjoy cost advantages not available on Molokai.
 These cost advantage include much cost land, much larger scale, no need for the grid forming BESS inverters, and lower technical requirements.
-However, with the new Markets Tax credit, our average cost, with batteries included, without inflation is expected to be near the 14-cent Kauai project cost.
+However, our cost, with batteries included, without inflation is expected to start at the 14-cent Kauai project cost.

 d) In addition, just as the residents experience a higher cost of living due to the cost of shipping, scarce materials and labor, we are forecasting that it will also cost more to build on Molokai than, for instance in Tucson.